|

 Market

-Place Branch looking towards Dewsbury - Market Place Branch went through
+Place Branch looking north towards Dewsbury - Market Place Branch went through

 the partially obscured left arch.
 Line to right was the spur to the GNR